usbman01/WCH-8-Bit-x51-controllers/README.md

 v2.31:
  - uses a different cmd set
- - a alternate hw contition by pulling p1.5 low (if enabled)
+ - supports a alternate hw contition by pulling p1.5 low (if enabled)
  - not replaceable by usr
  - no IAP cmd support (exept on CH559)

 v2.40:
   - same cmd set as v2.31
-  - much more secure than the others
+  - much more secure than the previous loaders

-common to all three loaders is support for program download by USB and UART.
+Common to all three loaders is support for program download by USB and UART.
 Exept for v2.40 all these loaders are not secure.
 The programcode can easily be read back by a simple application.
 WCH provides a app called WCHIspTool for Win to flash a Intel Hex file by USB or serial.

 ## WCHIspTool:
 WCH offers a tool for flashing a firmware to the chips.
 This tool is also used setup some config options.
 Saving config options on the chip works only when the bootloader is activated with the hw contition.